Get in Touch

 Defining the Scope of Modeling

-• Applying the core steps: elicitation, analysis, documentation, and validation
+• Implementing the steps: elicitation, analysis, documentation, validation

 • Facilitating requirements workshops

-• Applying the five Ws approach: who, what, where, when, why, and how
+• Utilizing the five Ws framework: who, what, where, when, why, and how

 • Selecting the appropriate modeling approach